Image

 1. Strengthen Attendance and Academic Culture Through Higher Student Engagement

-Engagement is important, but only in conjunction with strong academic performance.
-Fortunately, the research suggests that better grades are another advantage of flipped classrooms.
-A 2018 meta-analysis by Hew and Lo, covering 28 studies in medical, nursing, dentistry, and pharmacy education, found that the benefits of flipping the classroom include statistically significant improvements in academic performance.
+One of the key pieces of research in this area takes the form of a 2018 meta-analysis by Hew and Lo, covering 28 studies in medical, nursing, dentistry, and pharmacy education.
+The authors found that the benefits of flipping the classroom include statistically significant improvements in academic performance

 FIND OUT HOW TO IMPLEMENT FLIPPED CLASSROOM PRINCIPLES WITH EASE | ‘Fitting the Pieces Together: 3 Easy Ways to Embed Pre-Mapped Learning Technology into Core Modules’

 Flipped learning’s benefits don’t end with engagement (or even outcomes).
 In a more practical sense, the model gives students control over how and when they engage with course content.
-By shifting initial instruction into the asynchronous space, learners can study at their own pace: pausing, replaying, or revisiting materials as needed, thereby facilitating self-directed learning.
-A 2024 Frontiers in Education article points to a preference for flexible learning across a range of dimensions, including in relation to time, modality, and pacing.

 HOW DOES FLIPPED LEARNING FIT INTO PACKED PROGRAMS?
 READ ON | ‘Learning Technology and Curriculum Delivery: Help or Hindrance?’